1993 Mumbai blasts: SC says Centre bound to release Salem on completion of sentence | Law-Order

 - India

 Salem had said his sentence could not exceed 25 years as per the assurance given by India to Portugal for his extradition in 2002.
-The assurance was given to Portugal by the then Deputy Prime Minister L K Advani.
+The assurance was given to Portugal by the then Deputy Prime Minister L K Advani that the gangster would not be visited by the death penalty or imprisonment for a term beyond 25 years.
+However, a bench of Justices S K Kaul and M M Sundresh refused the plea of Salem that his detention in Portugal be considered while calculating 25 years of imprisonment and said that his detention period will start from October 12, 2005, when he was brought to the country after extradition.

-''The necessary papers be forwarded within a month of completion of 25 years.
-In fact, the government can itself exercise the power of remission under CrPC within the time period of one month upon completion of 25 years,'' the bench said.
+''In view thereof, the necessary papers be forwarded within a month of the period of completion of 25 years sentence of the appellant.
+In fact, the Government can itself exercise this power in terms of Sections 432 and 433 of the CrPC. and such an exercise should also take place within the same time period of one month,'' the bench said.
+The Centre had told the top court that the question of the Union of India honouring its assurance dated December 17, 2002, will arise only when the period of 25 years is to expire which is November 10, 2030.

-The Centre had told the top court that the question of the Union of India honouring its assurance dated December 17, 2002 will arise only when the period of 25 years is to expire which is November 10, 2030.
+The apex court agreed with the submissions of the Centre on the issue of the separation of Judicial and Executive powers and the scheme of the Indian Constitution cannot bind the Indian courts in proceedings under the Extradition Act.

-On February 25, 2015, a special TADA court had awarded life imprisonment to Salem in another case for murdering Mumbai-based builder Pradeep Jain in 1995 along with his driver Mehndi Hassan.
+''Thus, the courts must proceed in accordance with law and impose the sentence as the law of the land requires, while simultaneously the Executive is bound to comply with its international obligations under the Extradition Act as also on the principle of comity of courts, which forms the basis of the extradition.

 Salem, also a convict in the 1993 Mumbai serial blasts, was extradited from Portugal on November 11, 2005, after a prolonged legal battle.